KathySnider/volunteer-scheduler/README.md

 ### GraphQL Playground

-Visit http://localhost:8080/ when the server is running to access the interactive GraphQL Playground where you can:
+Visit http://localhost:8080/graphql when the server is running to access the interactive GraphQL Playground where you can:
 - Explore the schema.
-- Test queries and mutations.
+- Test queries.

 ### Example Queries